-- (c) use of the singular shall include the plural - (d) references to statutory provisions shall be construed as references to those provisions as amended or re-enacted or as their application is modified by other statutory provisions from time to time and shall include references to any statutory provisions of which they are re-enactments (whether with or without modification). - (e) any agreement, instrument, licence, standard, timetable, code or other document referred to in these Rules or entered into, approved, authorised, accepted or issued by a person pursuant to this code shall be construed, at the particular time, as a reference to that agreement, instrument, licence, standard, timetable, code or other document, as it may then have been amended, varied, supplemented or novated. - (f) words and expressions defined in the Interpretation Act 1978 shall have the same meaning in these Rules and the rules of interpretation contained in that Act shall apply to the interpretation of these Rules. - (g) where in these Rules any obligation of any party is required to be performed within a specified time limit that obligation shall continue after that time limit if the party fails to comply with that obligation within the time limit. - (h) the words "include" and "includes" are to be construed without limitation. - (i) references to Rules and Chapters are to Rules and Chapters of these Rules; - (j) references to the law shall be to the law of England except where otherwise provided to be the law of Scotland and shall include all binding legislation (including regulations and statutory instruments) and directly effective European law; and - (k) the headings in these Rules are used for convenience only and shall not affect the interpretation of the Rules.
+- 2 Unless the context otherwise requires: - (a) Terms and expressions defined in the Act, the Regulations or the HAL Network Code shall, unless the contrary intention appears, have the same meaning in these Rules. - (b) Certain decision making procedures have been adopted from the Network Rail ADRR.
+Reference has been made to the Network Rail ADRR as appropriate. - (c) The use of male pronouns and other words connoting the male gender shall encompass the equivalent female word. - (d) Use of the singular shall include the plural. - (e) References to statutory provisions shall be construed as references to those provisions as amended or re-enacted or as their application is modified by other statutory provisions from time to time and shall include references to any statutory provisions of which they are re-enactments (whether with or without modification). - (f) Any agreement, instrument, licence, standard, timetable, code or other document referred to in these Rules or entered into, approved, authorised, accepted or issued by a person pursuant to this code shall be construed, at the particular time, as a reference to that agreement, instrument, licence, standard, timetable, code or other document, as it may then have been amended, varied, supplemented or novated. - (g) Words and expressions defined in the Interpretation Act 1978 shall have the same meaning in these Rules and the rules of interpretation contained in that Act shall apply to the interpretation of these Rules. - (h) Where in these Rules any obligation of any party is required to be performed within a specified time limit that obligation shall continue after that time limit if the party fails to comply with that obligation within the time limit. - (i) The words "include" and "includes" are to be construed without limitation. - (j) References to Rules and Chapters are to Rules and Chapters of these Rules. - (k) References to the law shall be to the law of England and shall include all binding legislation (including regulations and statutory instruments) and directly effective European law. - The headings in these Rules are used for convenience only and shall not affect the interpretation of the Rules.